What is an ERN (PAYE Reference Number) and why do I need it?

 What does an ERN look like?

 The employer reference number is in two parts.
 The first part is three digits, which identifies the HMRC office number that deals with the company’s PAYE (e.g. 135).
-The second part of the reference, which follows a forward slash, is the tax office’s reference for the employer itself. (e.g. AB56789).
+The second part of the reference, which follows a forward slash, is the tax office’s unique reference for the employer (e.g. AB56789).
 The letter or letters in the ERN should be entered in upper case.

 A business registered as an employer before 2001 will have an employer reference number in the form 135/A56789.
-In 2001 an extra alphanumeric letter was added, therefore ERNs registered after that date will take the form 135/AB56789.
+In 2001 an extra letter was added, therefore ERNs registered after that date will take the form 135/AB56789.

 Start now